Labrosvel/Data-Scientist-Capstone/README.md

 - Lab1c: Perform EDA and determine training labels
 - Lab2a: Understand the Spacex DataSet, load the dataset into the corresponding table in a Db2 database, execute SQL queries to answer assignment questions
 - Lab2b: Perform exploratory Data Analysis and Feature Engineering using Pandas and Matplotlib
-- Lab3a: Perform more interactive visual analytics using Folium.
+- Lab3a: Perform more interactive visual analytics using Folium
+- Lab3b: Build a Plotly Dash application for users to perform interactive visual analytics on SpaceX launch data in real-time.